Research Computing Lead

 2. Plan and organise workload priorities for the Team, determining individual and/or team objectives.

-3. Work with the Principal Engineer(s) to agree a planned 18-month road map for evolving the services offered ensuring measures are in place to support the timely and budget-friendly delivery for cutting-edge research support.
+3. Work with the CoSE IT Senior Management team to agree a planned 18-month road map for evolving the services offered ensuring measures are in place to support the timely and budget-friendly delivery for cutting-edge research support.

 4. Introduce and support new systems and applications to inform innovative working practices, enabling complex research to be conducted and to deliver increased efficiencies and/or value.